adnansiddiquei/pgpy/README.md

 my_schema = db['my_schema']
 ```

-To access the metadata (tables and column names) for this schema, you can use your newly created object, or direct indexing from the db object:
+To access the metadata (schema name, tables and column names) for this schema, you can use your newly created object, or direct indexing from the db object:
 ```
 my_schema.meta()  # option 1
 db['my_schema'].meta()  # option 2
 ```

-To get the name of the schema or alter the name of the schema, change the 'name' property:
+To alter the name of the schema:
 ```
-print(my_schema.name)  # will print out 'my_schema'
-my_schema.name = 'my_new_schema'  # will change the name of the schema to 'my_new_schema'
+my_schema.rename('my_new_schema')  # will change the name of the schema to 'my_new_schema'

-my_schema.name = 'my_schema'  # for the time being, lets change it back
 ```

 To delete the schema and all it's dependants, use: